thegrandblooms/Seattle_Real-Estate_Analysis/README.md

 ## Validation

 We want to make sure the model is accurate before we use it for anything.
-This can be measured by R-squared and mean-squared error.
+This can be measured by R-squared and mean-squared error on test data.
 The final predictive power here had an R-squared of 0.85 and a mean-squared error of 0.04 on unseen log data.
-We also want to make sure that the big assumptions for linear regression are not ignored, such as linearity, normality, and heteroscedasticity.
-Linearity and heteroscedasticity are specific to every feature, but a sense of the normality can be seen in the QQ plot.
+We also want to make sure that the big assumptions for linear regression are not ignored, such as linearity, normality, and homoscedasticity.
+Linearity and homoscedasticity are specific to every feature, but a sense of normality can be seen in the QQ plot.

 ![QQ Plot](https://github.com/thegrandblooms/dsc-phase-2-project-v2-3/blob/68f06f1770bb0b4f79a4c7864f9349ed9b9a39a2/Graphics/QQ_plot.png)

 ## Findings

 In building our model, a few predictors stood out as much more important than others.
-Location data like certain Zip Codes predicted the most about a property’s price, for example having a house in in Medina correlated with more than a doubling in price.
+Location data like certain Zip Codes predicted the most about a property’s price, for example having a house in Medina correlated with more than a doubling in price.

 Waterfront properties correlated with an almost 50% increase in price, while homes categorized as having excellent views were predicted to be about 35% more valuable.